yattee/yattee/README.md

 ## Contributing
 If you're interestred in contributing, you can browse the [issues](https://github.com/yattee/yattee/issues) list or create a new one to discuss your feature idea.
 Every contribution is very welcome.

+Join [Matrix Channel](https://matrix.to/#/#yattee:matrix.org) for a chat if you need an advice or want to discuss the project.
 ## License and Liability

 Yattee and its components is shared on [AGPL v3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.